golangee/log/README.md

 from within your IDE and otherwise *simple.PrintStructured*.
 However, you can change it using *SetDefault* to whatever you like.

+There are also the following default special treatments:
+*

 ```go
 package main